Template System Overview

 What are templates?

 Templates are special placeholders in your response configuration that get replaced with actual values when a request is processed.
-They use a simple {{variable}}
+They use a simple {{variable}} syntax that's easy to read and write.

 Example: